 The SRB made a recommendation to quantify the objective to "optimise yield" (see IPHC-2024-SRB024-R, para 22 above) so that it is meaningful and can have a performance metric that identifies the best performing MP.
-Optimising yield may include multiple objectives, such as maximising yield and minimising variability in yield, and evaluation may include examining trade-offs between multiple objectives.
-The MSAB will discuss this at MSAB020.
+Optimising yield may include multiple objectives, such as maximising yield and minimising variability in yield, and evaluation may include examining tradeoffs between multiple objectives.